vito/interact/README.md

 Another interaction library for Ruby, with an interesting twist: the user can go back in time to re-answer questions.

 *Copyright 2011, Alex Suraci.
-Licensed under the MIT license, please see the LICENSE file.
+Licensed under BSD license, please see the LICENSE file.
 All rights reserved.*